-This Yellow Rice is incredibly fragrant and aromatic — every bite is an absolute explosion of flavor!
-This rice has notes of sweetness from the raisins, sweet corn, and cinnamon, a deep richness from the butter and chicken stock, and a wonderful savory flavor from the curry powder and turmeric.
+This Yellow Rice is full of flavor, with sweet notes from raisins, corn, and cinnamon, rich butter and chicken stock, and a savory kick from curry powder and turmeric.

-For an Indian Yellow Rice Recipe, try our One-Pan Curry Rice instead!
+For an Indian Yellow Rice Recipe, try this One-Pan Curry Rice instead!

 Overhead image of the Yellow Rice